 The ship we sailed on was a small icebreaker.
 The crew was well trained and treated us very well.

-We had docents who talked about what we were to see everyday.
-We went out often to see the whales and take pictures of them quite close by.
+We had docents who spoke to us about what we were to see everyday.
+We went out often to see the whales and take pictures of them quite near by.
 It was a little alarming.
 That water is very cold, and if you go in, you’re gone in a few moments one way or the other.

 The views of the ice bergs were incredible.
 The ice changes color the older it is and the farther down you look to the bottom of the berg.
 The water is perfectly clear.

 We went to several stoney beaches, left the pangas and even walked through a camp used by the early explorers.
-There were still canned goods in the broken down building.
+There were still canned goods on the shelves in the broken down building.

 It was a little creepy to be in a camp used so many years ago.
 The men who lived here are all long dead.